Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: Introduction

 Our paper is not the first work studying the adaptive greedy algorithm.
-Previous work focused on improving the running time of the adaptive greedy algorithm~\cite{han2018efficient}.
+Previous work focused on improving the running time of the adaptive greedy algorithm~\shortcite{han2018efficient,sun2018multi}.
 However, to the best of our knowledge, our work is the first one that compares the adaptive greedy algorithm to its non-adaptive counterpart.